comphist/cora/doc/mkdocs/docs/admin-tagsets.md

 open annotation layers, annotations can be of any value and are typically entered in a text field.
-Closed annotation layers, on the other hand, have a list of allowed values (= a "tagset" in the traditional sense), which are typically selected in a dropdown box &mdash; part-of-speech tags are a common example.
+Closed annotation layers, on the other hand, have a list of allowed values (= a "tagset" in the traditional sense), which are typically selected in a dropdown box --- part-of-speech tags are a common example.
 To use a closed annotation layer, you first need to provide this list of allowed values.